Chapter 15.04

 2. A legal description of the tract;

-4. Certification by a registered professional engineer, architect, surveyor or city permit official that the proposed floodproofing methods for any nonresidential structure meet the floodproofing criteria in this chapter;
+c.
+Certification by a registered professional engineer or architect that the floodproofing methods for any nonresidential structure meet the floodproofing criteria in Section 15.04.063;

 15.04.041 Floodplain permit—Administration.